composablehorizons/composables-cli/README.md

 ```

 > [!WARNING]
-> The CLI tool has only be tested on Mac, but it should work on other platform.
+> The CLI tool has only be tested on Mac, but it should work on other platforms.
 If you face any issues with it, kindly open an issue.

 ## Quick Usage